Applying for Data

 What are the rules on using data within the virtual desktop?

 The datasets available from cohorts and any other providers cannot be removed from the virtual desktops; however, any derived results and outputs (e.g. for posters or preliminary data in support of grant applications) can be removed via the ‘data out’ process.
 This is a simple process of submitting files to DPUK to approve their release, which can be done from within the virtual desktop.

 DPUK expects researchers to follow the analysis protocol outlined in their application, and only data that has been applied for will be supplied to researchers.
 Researchers who already own, or have been approved for access to data outside of the Portal can bring this in to the Portal using the ‘data in’ mechanism.
-The use of such data must be stated in the submitted application, or declared when appropriate later in the study.
+The use of such data must be stated in the submitted application.

 How do I get access to my own data to use on the Portal?